thecppzoo/thecppzoo.github.io/idioms/vtable-freeze.md

 Indirect jumps are another attack vector:

 Let us say we have two classes: "SystemObject" and "UserObject".
 Methods of "SystemObject" can access privileged memory, while "UserObject"'s can't.
-If we "train" the branch predictor we will act on a "UserObject" with user data, afterward we can call the polymorphic method with *system* or privileged data on a SystemObject, but the branch predictor will predict it is a "UserObject" which will speculatively execute the polymorphic version on "UserObject" which may cause side effects that are not completely reverted when the misprediction is detected.
+If we "train" the branch predictor we will act on a "UserObject" with user data, afterward we can call the polymorphic method with *system* or privileged data on a SystemObject, but the branch predictor will predict it is a "UserObject" which will speculatively execute the polymorphic version on "UserObject" using privileged memory which may cause side effects that are not completely reverted when the misprediction is detected, this is how the attack "leaks".

-Reasoning from first principles indicates that **shortening the time frame between misprediction and its detection mitigates** the attack while **not incurring on performance penalties**, yet another reason for precomputing the targets, factoring out of loops their calculation.
+Reasoning from first principles indicates that **shortening the time between misprediction and its detection mitigates** the attack while **not incurring on performance penalties**, yet another reason for precomputing the targets, factoring out of loops their calculation.

 ## Freeze idiom